 • Reputation survey: 18%

 • Research income: 6%

 • Research productivity: 6%

 Citations (research influence): 30%

 • International-to-domestic-staff ratio: 2.5%

 Industry income (knowledge transfer): 2.5%

-The subject tables employ the same range of 13 performance indicators used in the overall World University Rankings, brought together with scores provided under five categories.
-However, the overall methodology is carefully recalibrated for each subject, with the weightings changed to suit the individual fields.
+The 2018 Times Higher Education World University Rankings table for computer science employs the same rigorous and balanced range of 13 performance indicators used in the overall World University Rankings, but the methodology has been re calibrated to suit the individual fields.

 The Times Higher Education World Reputation Rankings employ the world's largest invitation-only academic opinion survey to provide the definitive list of the top 100 most powerful global university brands.
 A spin-off of the annual World University Rankings, the reputation league table is based on nothing more than subjective judgement - but it is the considered expert judgement of senior, published academics - the people best placed to know the most about excellence in our universities.